How Many Drug Overdoses Are Actually Suicides?

 But in the face of an overdose epidemic that now kills more people between 25 and 64 than car accidents, determining whether people actually intend to die really matters.
 For one, many pain patients say they would kill themselves if they feared they were about to be cut off from their medications.
 If such deaths are counted as accidental overdoses, however, access to those same medications can get blamed incorrectly.
 And the same information that reduces unintended death risk can also be misused by people who do want to die.

-“I think we have a really serious problem in the US with undercounting poisoning suicides,” says Ian Rockett, a professor of epidemiology at West Virginia University and expert in overdose deaths who’s worked with the Centres for Disease Control and Prevention (CDC) on a committee studying suicidal intent.
+“I think we have a really serious problem in the US with undercounting poisoning suicides,” says Ian Rockett, a professor of epidemiology at West Virginia University and an expert in overdose deaths who’s worked with the Centers for Disease Control and Prevention (CDC) on a committee studying suicidal intent.

 Rockett and his colleagues published a study last summer that examined over 111,000 drug overdose deaths between 2008 and 2010.
 It found wide differences between the 50 states in the proportion of those deaths that were attributed to suicide, divergences that seem unlikely to be linked to the actual rates of intentional and unintentional deaths.
 For example, in Louisiana, just under 6 percent of overdose deaths were classified as suicides, while in South Dakota, the proportion was almost 29 percent.